wso2/docs-devant/en/docs/quick-start-guides/develop-your-first-event-integration.md

-# Deploy Your First Event Integration
+# Develop Your First Event Integration

 An event handle executes predefined actions in response to specific events.
-Devant simplifies the process of creating and deploying such integrations.
+Devant simplifies the process of developing such integrations.

-This guide walks you through the steps to create and deploy an event integration using WSO2 Integrator:BI and Devant.
+This guide walks you through the steps to develop an event integration using WSO2 Integrator:BI and Devant.

 In this guide, you will build a simple event integration that monitors RabbitMQ for new messages and displays them once they become available.